Start from US$

 |No. of people||Price Per Person|

-Narphu Valley Trekking is one of the exciting and amazing destinations among others in Nepal.
-This is presumably the best trek of Annapurna Region and for the individuals who need to investigate covered up valley and trek off the demolished intersection through Challenging high passes like Kangla pass (5300m) and Thorang La Pass (5416m) with lovely trail.
-Narphu Valley Trekking hidden by swirls of mountain fog in front of we, from Kangla pass at 5200m the eminent display perspective of Annapurna massif shows up remote and denying.
+Nar Phu Valley Trekking is one of the exciting and amazing destinations among others in Nepal.
+This is presumably the best trek of Annapurna region and for the individuals who need to investigate covered up valley and trek off the demolished intersection through Challenging high passes like Kangla pass (5320m), World Highest Lake “Tilicho Lake” and Thorang La Pass (5416m) with lovely trail.
+Nar Phu Valley Trekking hidden by swirls of mountain fog in front of we, from Kangla pass at 5320m the eminent display perspective of Annapurna massif shows up remote and denying.
 Our goal is the Nar-Phu valley, above the tree line on the upper furthest reaches of growth, in the precise north of Manang area.
 It takes five hours arriving at the pass that connection Nar with Manang and three other Bhotia villages in the Nyershang down valley.

 Trekkers convey just day pack and stroll at their own particular pace.
-Normal Nar Phu Valley trekking for every day will be 6-7 hrs.
+Normal Nar phu Valley Tilicho Lake trekking for every day will be 6-7 hrs.
 Come and Join Nepal Mother House for the excellent adventurous trekking to this enchanting place.
 Our qualified staffs are well experienced to provide every service to make your journey comfortable and life long memory to remember.